aisnote/Firefox-Chrome-Share-Comparison/README.md

 Chrome can share the desktop using getUserMedia in a HTTPS web page when the startup parameter --enable-usermedia-screen-capturing is used.
 Google recommends doing share using a Chrome App, formally known as Chrome packaged application which will enable the app to do much more including screen and application selection.
 This doc describes Chrome share as using a Chrome App and Firefox as a normal Web Application.

+It is possible to use a Firefox extension for screen share which gives a number of advantages over a web application including not requiring the use of two about:flags options described below in the section: "Firefox Preferences for Share".

 Some of the information on this table may be incorrect as more features get developed.

 ### WebRTC share Comparison